What is Magnesium Chelate? 5 Key Benefits

 • Supplement for overall well-being*

-Qualia Magnesium+ will feature a total of 9 forms of magnesium and 70+ minerals.
-Join the Qualia Magnesium+ waitlist to be notified when it’s available.
+Qualia Magnesium+ features a total of 9 forms of magnesium and 70+ minerals.

 Chelated Magnesium FAQ